100% Plant, 0% Plastic, Recyclable, Biodegradable, Totally Scalable, Eco-Friendly, and Sustainable.

 Furthermore, the regulation surrounding these products is equally as varied and not always followed.

 So your vegan leather may not be as vegan as you believe!

 Manufacturers do not have to reveal all of their ingredients which opens the door for misuse and the application of animal-based glues.

 Moreover, plant-based vegan leather alternatives may include PVC or PU-based plastics or/and bioplastics within their construction.

 Bioplastic is quite the buzzword at the moment as it sounds great and is very eco-friendly.

 But bio-plastics can be hard to destroy and don’t always break down easily under normal environmental conditions.

 Furthermore, bioplastics are traditionally weak and may need the support of petroleum-based plastics to support them.

-Please read my article – What is vegan leather and is it ethical sustainable and eco-friendly
+Would you please read my article – What is vegan leather, and is it ethical, sustainable, and eco-friendly?

 It is an entirely new medium unlike any other in the marketplace today.
-In fact, it’s so new that the company is in the process of patenting the methods that it uses in its manufacture.
+In fact, it’s so new that the company is patenting the methods that it uses in its manufacture.